natep1123/Card-io/Capstone-Docs/API-Planning/API-Planning.md

 **API Endpoint = GET => “/login” => Login Page**

-- This endpoint will show the home page containing an introduction to the app and two buttons to navigate to the workout and about pages.
+- This endpoint will show the home page containing an introduction to the app and two navigation buttons to direct the user to the workout and about pages.

 **API Endpoint = GET => “/workout” => Workout Page**

 - This endpoint shows a form component on load for choosing deck size, workout type and multiplier.
 - Submission of the form renders the workout display component.
+It shows the cards remaining count, card pile, time elasped, current exercises/card, and two buttons: "Skip Card" and "Tap Out".
 - Ending the workout renders the workout summary component.
+It shows time elapsed, skipped cards count, a table for displaying the exercises and reps/time accumulated for each, and a reset button.
-- Resetting the summary returns user to the form.
+- Resetting the summary returns user to the form and clears all data pertaining to that session's workout.

 **API Endpoint = GET => “/about” => About Page**